Understanding Blockchains: Cryptography, distributed systems, and game theory at work

 This post is part of a series on how everyday investors can understand blockchain networks like Solana, Ethereum and Bitcoin.

-The best way to understand blockchains is to compare them to the internet.
 The internet is a distributed set of protocols for transferring information.
 No one company owns it and it doesn’t run on a single computer.
-Instead, shared standards allow computers around the world to communicate freely.
-Blockchains are similar, but instead of transferring information, they transfer value.
-They are decentralized protocols for owning, verifying, and moving assets without relying on any single institution.
+Blockchains are decentralized protocols for owning, verifying, and moving assets without relying on any single institution.
+Generally, no one company owns them, and they don't run on a single computer.
+For both the internet and blockchains, shared standards allow computers and people around the world to interact freely.

-The internet as we know it today didn't emerge from one discipline.
-It required breakthroughs in networking, hardware, and software layered on top of each other.
+But what makes this possible?
+For the internet, no one discipline is at play.
+Behind-the-scenes, the internet came from breakthroughs in networking, hardware, and software.
 Blockchains are similar.
-They are built on three well-established fields, cryptography, distributed systems, and game theory.
+Behind-the-scenes, blockchains are products of three well-established fields: cryptography, distributed systems, and game theory.
 Each plays a specific role in making the system work.

 When you use a bank or brokerage, your balance lives in that company's private ledger.
 You trust them to keep accurate records.
 You trust them to stay online.
 You trust them to let you access your money when you need it.
-If something goes wrong internally, you might not find out until it's too late.
+You rely on the company to catch when things go wrong.

 Before the internet, information worked the same way.
 There were many fragmented networks for communicating.
-Also, a lot of data that should’ve been publicly available was hard to access.
+As a result, data that should’ve been publicly available was hard to access.
 To understand this better, read about the famous programmer Aaron Schwartz.
 The internet made free information transfer and access possible by creating shared, open protocols that anyone could use.
 Suddenly, information could flow freely around the world.

 Blockchains do the same thing for value.
 Instead of one company keeping a private ledger, thousands of computers around the world all maintain the same ledger simultaneously.
 Every computer has a complete copy.
 Every copy stays in sync.
 Every transaction is visible and verifiable.
 This means anyone, anywhere can transfer value using this ledger.